theforeman/foreman_monitoring/README.md

 Logging entries relevant to the plug-in will be located in the Foreman's log which is by default `/var/log/foreman/production.log`.

-Also check the troubleshooting section of the Smart Proxy plug-in if problems occure in the underlying communication.
+Also, check the troubleshooting section of the Smart Proxy plug-in if problems occur in the underlying communication.

 ## Contributing